-Global Marine Resource Management extends the services of Dr Paul McShane, his associates and his global networks for ecologically sustainable development of marine and coastal resources.
+Global Marine Resource Management extends the services of Professor Paul McShane, his associates and his global networks for ecologically sustainable development of marine and coastal resources.

 Global Marine Resource Management is active in Australia and in South East Asia and the Middle East but operates worldwide to assist Government, the private sector, and NGOs with management advice responsive to sustainable development of aquatic living resources.

 Professor McShane brings more than 30 years’ international experience as a marine biologist, research manager, educator/trainer, and interdisciplinary project manager to Global Marine Resource Management.